All Episodes

 I think he's the barrister, right?

-Yes, he's the barrister or the QC.
+Yes, he's the barrister on the QC.

 Yes.

-Anthony Julius, the solicitor, is played by, I think his name's Andrew Scott.
+Anthony Julius, the solicitor is played by, I think his name's Andrew Scott.

 Andrew Scott, yes.

-In the film?
+In the film, yeah.

 Yeah.

-So Richard Rampton, played by Tom Wilkinson here, is the barrister or QC.
+So Richard Rampton played by Tom Wilkinson here is the barrister or QC.

 Yeah.